Korean (Hangul) Keyboard Stickers

 - Broad color range both for dark and white-colored keyboards

-Suitable for both desktop and laptop keys.
+Suitable for both desktop and laptop keyboards, unlike keyboard skin, these universal Korean stickers do not depend on the size or layout of your keyboard.
 Dark colors best fit white or cream keyboards, light colors are designed for black keyboards.
 Red and orange are suitable for all keyboard colors.

 All keyboard labels and accessories ship internationally.* All keyboard sticker products have full 30 day money-back worldwide guarantee.